HomeLatest NewsCyber SecurityTop 5 cyber threats CIOs need to be aware of in APAC region

 Encrypted attack protection

 More than 90% of web traffic is now HTTPS encrypted.
-While HTTPS is crucial for , it opens the door for new DDoS attacks.
+While HTTPS is crucial for data protection, it opens the door for new DDoS attacks.
 HTTPS requires many more resources from the target server than the client, meaning hackers can unleash devastating attacks with limited requests.
 Protection against encrypted DDoS floods is a critical requirement.

 Massive global capacity